-Now that you have figured out if you should apply for Social Security benefits, you may be asking yourself how do you apply for these benefits.
+Now that you have figured out if you should apply for Social Security benefits, you may be asking yourself how you apply for these benefits.
 Our Montgomery, Selma and Central Alabama Social Security lawyers are here to help you, and luckily the process is easy:

 - Applications for SSI/SSDI/DAC.
-This can be filed with the help of your attorney, be done online at www.ssa.gov, or be done in person at your local Social Security District Office.
-The attorneys of the Sellers Law Firm assist clients with the initial application process for most types of Social Security benefits.
+This can be filed with the help of our social Security Disability lawyers, be done online at ssa.gov, or be done in person at your local Social Security District Office.
+The disability attorneys of The Sellers Law Firm assist clients with the initial application process for most types of Social Security benefits.
 By allowing us to assist you with the application, the process can go much more smoothly and typical reasons for denial may be avoided.
 We strongly suggest that clients allow us to help from the very beginning of the process.
 It greatly increases the chances of winning at a much earlier stage of the process!

 - Reconsideration (not applicable in all states, including Alabama).
 Reconsideration is a complete review of the claim by a new person.
 This must be filed within 60 days of the initial decision.
 If you have used a Montgomery, Selma or Central Alabama Social Security lawyerfor the initial application process, you should contact your attorney immediately upon receiving notice of denial for benefits.
 The attorney will then assist you with the Reconsideration process.

 - Appeal for a hearing before an Administrative Law Judge.
 This appeal must be filed within 60 days of the reconsideration decision (or initial decision if you live in Alabama, Alaska, California (limited to certain areas), Colorado, Louisiana, Michigan, Missouri, New Hampshire, New York (limited to certain areas), and Pennsylvania).
 Again, if you have used a Montgomery or Selma Social Security lawyer for either the Initial Application process or the Reconsideration process, you should immediately contact your attorney upon receiving a denial for benefits.
 Your attorney may assist you in filing your Appeal.
 One of the greatest reasons for the delay in obtaining disability benefits is that people do not timely file the appeal.
 This is why we strongly urge people to hire an experienced Social Security disability lawyer!